 Frontend developers need not learn all the frameworks but a few relevant ones based on their projects, learning curve, and industry trends.
 You can begin with something simpler and basic and then consider learning advanced ones to boost your career.

-The next step is to become well-versed in using frontend tools and technologies.
+The next step is to become well-versed in using frontend technologies and tools.
 This demands an extensive knowledge of the Version Control System, which is crucial for tracking and controlling all the changes made in the source code before launching the website.

 You can learn different Version Control Systems, such as GitHub, Beanstalk, and Mercurial.
 Knowledge of responsive designs is also essential, as it equips you to create websites that are compatible with different devices, screen sizes, and operating systems.